 Most importantly an AVFormatContext contains:

-Lavf allows to configure muxers and demuxers using the AVOptions mechanism.
+It is possible to configure lavf muxers and demuxers using the AVOptions mechanism.
 Generic (format-independent) libavformat options are provided by AVFormatContext, they can be examined from a user program by calling av_opt_next() / av_opt_find() on an allocated AVFormatContext (or its AVClass from avformat_get_class()).
 Private (format-specific) options are provided by AVFormatContext.priv_data if and only if AVInputFormat.priv_class / AVOutputFormat.priv_class of the corresponding format struct is non-NULL.
 Further options may be provided by the I/O context, if its AVClass is non-NULL, and the protocols layer.
 See the discussion on nesting in AVOptions documentation to learn how to access those.